EngMohamedNor/islamic-relief-online-retail/README.md

-This app was build according to the requirements of  the assessment
+This app was built according to the requirements of  the assessment

 Main Modules: